idesignpbp/public-api-documentation/source/includes/_options.md

 }
 ```

-Returns details on a specific button.
+Returns details on a specific option.

 ### HTTP Request